EdenAlmighty/EdenAlmighty/README.md

 - 📫 How to reach me : **edengilady1@gmail.com**

-- 💙 Fun fact: I love training, baking, and riddles.
+- 💙 Fun facts: I love training, baking, and games.

 - ✨ **Current project:** Learning React Native and building a mobile app with NativeWind for styling and Appwrite for backend